dtwest/Porthole/README.md

 # smack CTRL + C a couple times then teardown to stop the stack
 ```

+From here go to [localhost:8000](http://localhost:8000), and submit addresses to scan.

 #### Clean Build & Start

 ```bash